Sony RX100 IV versus Sony A7 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7 II offers a slightly higher resolution than the one in the RX100 IV (2400k vs 2359k dots).
 The adjacent table lists some of the other core features of the Sony RX100 IV and Sony A7 II along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

-Both the RX100 IV and the A7 II have been discontinued, but can regularly be found used on ebay.
-The A7 II was replaced by the Sony A7 III, while the RX100 IV was followed by the Sony RX100 V.
+Both the RX100 IV and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the RX100 IV was followed by the Sony RX100 IV.

 So how do things add up?
 Which of the two cameras – the Sony RX100 IV or the Sony A7 II – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX100 IV:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Faster burst: Shoots at higher frequency (16 vs 5 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens build-in, whereas the A7 II requires a separate lens.